ska-sa/katgpucbf/doc/xbgpu.networking.rst

 Timestamp Alignment
 ^^^^^^^^^^^^^^^^^^^

-The timestamp field in the chunk represents the timestamp of the earliest- received set of F-Engine heaps within the chunk.
+The timestamp field in the chunk represents the timestamp of the earliest-received set of F-Engine heaps within the chunk.

 Between succesive heaps from a specific F-Engine, the difference in timestamp is known as the `timestamp_step`.
 This value is calculated as follows: